capture-the-flag/capture-the-flag-2017/index.md

 * MAN TEAM channel: MURS Channel 2, Subchannel CTCSS 123.0 (also known as subchannel 18 or 3Z)
 * TEMPLE TEAM channel: MURS Channel 3, Subchannel CTCSS 123.0 (also known as subchannel 18 or 3Z)

+Lots of cheapo radios can monitor two channels at a time.
+Do the obvious thing.